-Not only is the quality of education a major problem, but also access thereto.
+Not only the low quality of education is a major problem, but also the bad access thereto.
 For young people from poor backgrounds, their educational career usually comes to an end after primary school or high school.
-Academic or technical training is reserved for those whose families can afford it.
+Academic and technical training is reserved for those whose families can afford it.

 This is why Consciente is committed to a creative and critical education for all.
 In our eyes, this is the key to a sustainable bottom-up development process.
 In this sense, our project work pursues three distinct goals: